sosalejandro/IOET.Test/README.md

 The application starts and ask for a file path to be prompt.

 The file must be a .txt and it's value must match the RegEx based on the input given by email.
-Otherwise it will just throw an error into the console and finish the applicaation.
+Otherwise it will just throw an error into the console and finish the application.

+## Information about the solution

+The solution was built with a simple decoupling using a library class to hold it's core logic to be easily integrated with the application
+(console application)

+The test library suit was built using xUnit.

+The architecture tries to avoid too much coupling even though it depends heavily on internal helper statics methods to separete functions and make it readeable code.

+The purpose of these statics methods is to avoid creating far more coupling with dependencies of classes internally and allow code re-usage within the application, but leaving the solution with a concrete implementation which cannot be overriden.